kifj/hikingtracks/README.md

 # hikingtracks

-Sample application how to use JBoss Wildfly for REST services
+Sample application how to use JBoss Wildfly for REST services.
+Visit https://hikingtracks.johannes-beck.name to this code running on Openshift 3 This is a part of of the whole project, and contains only the application code.
+Its public on Github to run the STI build on openshift.

 ## CLI-Scripts for Wildfly 10.0

-The application needs a data source and a cache container.

-	etc\docker\x1-wildfly-hikingtracks\scripts\create-stomp-test.cli
+missing on GitHub repo

+## Kubernetes resources

+missing on GitHub

+## K## Arquillian tests

+missing on GitHub